jjfeng/easier_net/README.md

 ## Quick-start

 Setup a python virtual environment (code runs for python 3.6) with the appropriate packages from `requirements.txt`.
-Create an `_output` folder in this folder for model outputs.

 Simulate data using `generate_data.py` or load your own into a `npz` format with `x` and `y` attributes.